 You can know which type of piano you have by measuring the instrument in one of two ways:

-Uprights are measured vertically (see example) - from the floor to the top lid.
+Uprights are measured vertically - from the floor to the top lid.
 For example, a spinet piano usually measures 39" and below.
-Consoles measure between 40" to 45", while studio pianos measure from 45" to 48", and professional, full size upright pianos measure 48" to 52" in height.
+Consoles measure between 40" to 45" while studio pianos measure from 45" to 48" in height and professional full size upright pianos measure 48" to 52" in height.

 The action type of a vertical, or upright, piano also determines the type of piano you own.
 A console, studio, or full size upright's action rests above the keys.
 A spinet action, on the other hand, rests down below the keys, where the hammers are placed a mere 1" to 2" above the keys.

-Grand or baby grand pianos are measured horizontally (see example) - from the front of the keys/fallboard, to the back edge of the piano's top lid.
+Grand or baby grand pianos are measured horizontally - from the front of the keys/fallboard, to the back edge of the piano's curved top lid.

 What is concert pitch?